Notre-Dame-des-Victoires, Paris

-Located at 6, rue Notre-Dame-des-Victoires, in the 2nd arrondissement of Paris, The Basilica of Notre-Dame-des-Victoires is one of ten minor basilicas located in the Île-de-France region of France.
+The Notre-Dame-des-Victoires ([nɔtʁə dam de viktwaʁ]) is a minor basilica located on rue Notre-Dame-des-Victoires in the 2nd arrondissement of Paris.
 It was begun as an Abbey church, and constructed between 1629 and 1740 in the French classical style.
 Its name was given by King Louis XIII, who dedicated it to his victory over the Protestants at La Rochelle in 1628 during the French Wars of Religion.
 Notre-Dame-des-Victoires is famous for the ex voto offerings left there by the faithful.
 Over 37,000 devotional plaques, silver and gold hearts, as well as military decorations, have been left at the basilica.
 The closest Métro station is 'Bourse'.